PacktPublishing/Blockchain-Quick-Start-Guide/README.md

 The code will look like the following:
 ```
-if (test expression)
+contract SimpleStorage {
-{
+    uint storedData; // State variable
-  Statement upon condition is true
+    //…
 }
 ```

 **Following is what you need for this book:**
-Copy and paste the Audience section from the EPIC.
+The book is for developers, analysts, or anyone looking to learn about Blockchain in a quick and easy manner.

-With the following software and hardware list you can run all code files present in the book (Chapter 1-15).
+With the following software and hardware list you can run all code files present in the book (Chapter 1-7).

 ### Software and Hardware List